FACTBOX-Governments race to regulate AI tools | Technology

 SPAIN * Investigating possible breaches

 Spain's data protection agency said in April it was launching a preliminary investigation into potential data breaches by ChatGPT.
-It has also asked the EU's privacy watchdog to evaluate privacy concerns surrounding ChatGPT, the agency told Reuters in April.
+It has also asked the EU's privacy watchdog to evaluate privacy concerns surrounding ChatGPT.
 U.S.

 * Seeking input on regulations The U.S. Federal Trade Commission's chief said on May 3 the agency was committed to using existing laws to keep in check some of the dangers of AI, such as enhancing the power of dominant firms and "turbocharging" fraud.

 Senator Michael Bennet introduced a bill in April that would create a task force to look at U.S. policies on AI, and identify how best to reduce threats to privacy, civil liberties and due process.
-The Biden administration had earlier in April said it was seeking public comments on potential accountability measures for AI systems.
+The Biden administration earlier in April said it was seeking public comments on potential accountability measures for AI systems.
+(Compiled by Amir Orusov and Alessandro Parodi in Gdansk; editing by Jason Neely, Kirsten Donovan and Milla Nissi)

-President Joe Biden has also told science and technology advisers that AI could help to address disease and climate change, but it was also important to address potential risks to society, national security and the economy.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)